Parameterised Views¶

 Bookmarks to parameterised Views¶

-In any Reahl application there are two ways to get to a UrlBoundView
+In any Reahl application there are two ways to get to a UrlBoundView:

 - click on an

-- the application automatically switches to the
+Acreated from aBookmark - the application automatically switches to the

-because of a transition.
+UrlBoundViewbecause of a transition.

-Our ‘tutorial.parameterised1’ example creates an A
+Our ‘tutorial.parameterised1’ example creates an A next to each

 listed address: